Definition of PostgreSQL Recursive Query

 - Recursive query in PostgreSQL will work in three parts; the recursive query has four basic steps to execute the query.
 PostgreSQL will execute the common table expression or recursive query in the following sequence are as follows.

-- It is defined as the initial value, and the working table of the recursive query is populated in this step.
+- We define it as the initial value and populate the working table of the recursive query in this step.

 - The second step is known as the recursive part.
-As we can see in the recursive query will referring to print the numbers itself, and it will get the values from the working table, which we have mentioned in the recursive query in PostgreSQL.
-This query in the recursive function will continue running till the termination condition is met.
+As we can see, the recursive query will referring to print the numbers itself, and it will get the values from the working table, which we have mentioned in the recursive query in PostgreSQL.
+This recursive function query will continue running until the termination condition is met.
 It executes the recursive result with Ri as input, and it will result as Ri+1.

-- The third step is the actual part or query, which was used to select all the values from a column from a table or common table expressions.
-This step is defined as repeat the second step until the set is not empty.
+- The third step involves executing the actual query to select all values from a table column or common table expressions.
+This step is repeated until the set is empty, as defined in the second step.
 It is also called a termination check.

 - The fourth step is to return the final result using the UNION and UNION ALL statement.